SourceNinja/docs/sourceninja-gem.md

 		SOURCENINJA_PRODUCT_ID="477fcfa7-765a-4b91-b6a5-2ebe4c4f9d58"

 5. Install the [sourceninja gem](http://github.com/SourceNinja/sourceninja-ruby).
-You can do this by adding the following line to your Gemfile.
+You can do this by adding the following line to your `Gemfile`.

 		gem "sourceninja", "~> 0.0.6"

 6. Run `bundle install`.

-7. Set the environment variables ```SOURCENINJA_TOKEN``` and ```SOURCENINJA_PRODUCT_ID``` using the values from step 4.
+7. Set the environment variables `SOURCENINJA_TOKEN` and `SOURCENINJA_PRODUCT_ID` using the values from step 4.
 On Heroku, you can use the command `heroku config:add SOURCENINJA_TOKEN=XXX SOURCENINJA_PRODUCT_ID=XXX`

 Updated Magically in Production
 -----------------
 Now each time you push to production the sourceninja gem will be run and data will be populated back to SourceNinja.
 If you visit your SourceNinja page you will be given a list of outdated gems.

-The sourceninja data is populated whenever the app is initialized.
+The SourceNinja data is populated whenever the app is initialized.

 Testing Locally
 ---------------